-COVID-19 has left many of us picking up the pieces of our travel plans.
-Airlines have helped by offering some unprecedented flexibility, with free change and cancellation on almost any new or existing tickets.
+More than a year later, COVID-19 has left many of us picking up the pieces of our travel plans.
+Airlines have helped by offering some unprecedented flexibility, with free change and cancellation on most new tickets throughout the last year.

-Delta has gone farther than most, allowing free change and cancellation to any ticket booked by March 30, including for travel far in the future.
-Even award tickets booked using SkyMiles and Delta basic economy fares qualify for free change or cancellation.
+And Delta has gone farther than most, allowing free change and cancellation, including for travel far in the future.
+Even award tickets booked using SkyMiles and Delta basic economy fares booked before April 30, 2021, can be changed or canceled free – though as of May 1, 2021, you must book at least main cabin to qualify for free changes.

 With prices on Delta (and many other airlines) dropping to new lows, we had a theory: What would happen if the price of a ticket we already had booked with Delta dropped?
 Would Delta give you a refund or a voucher for the difference?